-- Proper budgeting according to priorities will aid smooth functioning of the organisation and will increase staff motivation.
+- Proper budgeting according to priorities will aid the smooth functioning of the organisation and will increase staff motivation.

-- You will be able to identify if there are needs for extra budgetary funds, if the reason is appropriate or if they are legitimate.
+- You will be able to identify if there are needs for extra budgetary funds if the reason is appropriate or if they are legitimate.

-- You can identify areas that may require additional spending, (for example projects that may come up with any additional expenses) and be prepared
+- You can identify areas that may require additional spending; for example, projects that may come up with any additional expenses, and be prepared

 I hope you find the information here useful.
 Please do not hesitate to leave your suggestions, experiences and ideas in the comments section below.